-Naturally, it’s also worth cleaning the rack which holds your pans above the burners.
+Naturally, it is also worth cleaning the rack which holds your pans above the burners.
 Do this in the sink with a scouring sponge.
-Since these racks are so thin, they stand a good chance of avoiding most spillages – but regular attention should ensure that they remain in tip-top condition for as long as possible.
+Since these racks are so thin they stand a good chance of avoiding most spills, but regular attention should ensure that they remain in great condition.

 Check Out Our Hobs